 - Signing certificate: Click Choose File to upload a signing certificate from your SAML provider to your Checkr account.
 Your IdP will use this public certificate to sign the assertion.
 (Your IdP Public Key (IdP Certificate) from your IdP platform’s SAML configuration.)

-API and Webhook logs are displayed in the Logs section of the Checkr Dashboard.
+API and webhook logs appear in the Logs section of the Checkr Dashboard.

-For more information on Webhooks, see the Checkr API Guide.
+For more information about webhooks, refer to the Checkr API Guide.